xmos/lib_camera/doc/quick_start_guide/index.rst

 1. Ensure that the camera is connected to the board.
 2. Connect the Power Supply and xTag debugger.
-3. Build the example using the following command:
+3. Build the example using the following command inside the examples/take_picure_raw folder:

   .. code-block:: console